Katharine Burns, March 4th, 2016

-WW: You didn’t leave the city, so you stayed put?
+WW: You didn’t leave the city?
+So you stayed put?

-WW: You spoke about being stopped by police before hand—were you stopped by police during that week?
+WW: You spoke about being stopped by police before hand —were you stopped by police during that week?

 KB: No. Never.
 No. And I have no idea why, because the curfew was pretty firm.
-I think it was 7 o’clock or something like that.
+I think it was seven o’clock or something like that.
 But no, I was never stopped.
 Which is kind of interesting.
 Especially because I was driving, you know, down around that area.
 I don’t remember.
 I remember seeing later, obviously, the destruction, but I didn’t see any burning buildings at the time, that I remember.

 WW: How did your family react to your being in the city?